 Lord Howe Island Visitors Centre

 The Lord Howe Island Visitor Centre is located in the Museum foyer and can provide information on activities, events, dining and any other information about the island.
-The Visitor Centre is open from 10:00am-1:00pm Sunday through to Friday.
-For enquiries, please call (02) 6536 2114.
-Email firstname.lastname@example.org.
+For enquiries, please call (02) 6563 2114 firstname.lastname@example.org.

 Museum Audio Visual Centre

-Presentations on geology, birds, flora and fauna, history and marine life are hosted by Ian Hutton and Chris Murray – 5.00-6.00pm Monday, Thursday, Friday.
+Weekly presentations on geology, birds, flora and fauna, history and marine life are hosted by Ian Hutton and Chris Murray, check with the Visitors Centre on arrival for weekly schedule.

 Tropicbird Museum Shop